2

 5. Click the Next button.

-6. On the Schema settings screen, note that all items are checked to be backed up, but user data from any previous user activity is locked and not included in the backup.
+6. On the Schema settings screen, all items are selected for backup; however, user data from previous user activity is locked and not included.

 7. Click on the Next button.

 Note: The Confirmation and review screen appears.
-The output filename is made available.
+The output filename is displayed.

 Note: Instructors can change the filename for improved readability.
-In this example, it will be changed to backup_CLB4_Beverly_Sept_09_2025.mbz
+In this example, it is changed to backup_CLB4_Beverly_Sept_09_2025.mbz

 8. Scroll down and click the Perform backup button.

-Note: The backup process is pending, which indicates that it may take some time to complete.
+Note: There may be a warning message about The backup process is pending, which indicates that it may take some time to complete.
+Do not click on the Return to course button.

 9. Click on the Continue button.